UNINETTSigma2/documentation/training/material/2021-autumn/notes-day1.md

     - `sleep` simply halts the program and waits for `X` number of seconds
     - It's very much like a timer, I use it if I want to queue something for later like this `sleep 10; echo "it has now passed 10 seconds"`
         - It does not use CPU while it wait.
-    - we only use it to simulate a running program without introducing and explaining a real program, to minimize confusion. in real life there is very rarely need to use the `sleep` command.
+    - we only use it to simulate a running program without introducing and explaining a real program, to minimise confusion. in real life there is very rarely need to use the `sleep` command.

-- At some point I heard Sabry said "if you ask more time you will be reimbursed, if the job finished before the allocated time" if that is true, so would it be wise to ask for reasonbly more time to finsh the job?
+- At some point I heard Sabry said "if you ask more time you will be reimbursed, if the job finished before the allocated time" if that is true, so would it be wise to ask for reasonably more time to finish the job?
     - Ask for some margin, but keep it sensible because you get placed further back in the queue if you ask for a lot of time
     - more about that tomorrow but yes, add some margin, perhaps 15-20%